USGS-WiM/SiGLWebservicesDocumentation/README.md

+﻿## Update, 2018-02-20: Deprecated
+ ### This repo has been superceded by the SiGLServicesDocumentation repo and is no longer being actively maintained.

-﻿# sigl web service descriptions
+ # sigl web service descriptions

 > Describes the REST endpoint for SiGL Web Services.
 It is an angular application that uses angular-ui-mobile